threefoldtecharchive/info_manual3/wiki/faq/faq.md

 To go on the Threefold Dashboard, use this link [https://dashboard.grid.tf//](https://dashboard.grid.tf//).
 ***

 ### To access the TF Dashboard, I need to use the Polkadot Extension.
-What is the link?
+What is the link for the Polkadot Extension (polkadot.js)?
+Which browsers support the Polkadot Extension?

 The link to the Polkadot Extension is the following: [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).

+Polkadot.js is available for the following browsers: Chrome, Brave and Firefox.
+To install it on Brave, use the Chrome link.

 ***